Kairotic/coding-with-knots/quipu.md

 Quipus have a very distinct shape: a rather long series of small graphs, each of which has a couple of potentially relevant, but very different dimensions (such as color, number, length).
-Because sonification is particularly good at giving insight into parallel serial data, our first sketch was to treat the series of pendants from one end of the primary cord to the next, as a series in time (as you would do with a text).
+Because sonification can give good insight into parallel serial data, our first sketch was to treat the series of pendants from one end of the primary cord to the next, as a series in time (as you would do with a text).